Mehrdadrd1/first-react-app/README.md

 Hi!
 I'm Mehrdad Rayati and this is my **FirstReactApp**.
 Im trying to develop my personal website, and as a rsult, I think it'll have some bugs and problems.
 So to anyone who sees this: tell how can I make it better, **I WILL BE PLEASED**

 ## Start project by using react app **npx**

+continue reading from the README.md file exist in github repository [personal-website](https://github.com/Mehrdadrd1/first-react-app/blob/master/personal-website/README.md)